matter123/mossy/docs/style.md

 If the header has a namespace there should be another blank line then the namespace deceleration.

 ####rationale
-Consistent Header beginnings create a more uniform and familiar working environment
+> Consistent Header beginnings create a more uniform and familiar working environment, and allow
+> tools that parse source files to be made simpler by removing edge cases. blank lines provide a
+> seperation of concerns from the header, and the code

 ##Source Files